-- 2.3.1 A flight, or series of flights, shall not be commenced until flight preparation forms have been completed certifying that the pilot-in-command is satisfied that: - (a) the helicopter is airworthy. - (b) the instruments and equipment prescribed in Chapter 4 of this requirement, for the particular type of operation to be undertaken, are installed and are sufficient for the flight. - (c) a maintenance release as prescribed in Chapter 6 of this requirement has been issued in respect of the helicopter. - (d) the mass of the helicopter and centre of gravity location are such that the flight can be conducted safely, taking into account the flight conditions expected. - (e) any load carried is properly distributed and safely secured. - (f) a check has been completed indicating that the operating limitations of Chapter 3 of this requirement can be complied with for the flight to be undertaken.
+- 2.3.1 A flight, or series of flights, shall not be commenced until flight preparation forms have been completed certifying that the pilot-in-command is satisfied that: - (a) the helicopter is airworthy. - (b) the instruments and equipment prescribed in Chapter 4 of this requirement, for the particular type of operation to be undertaken, are installed and are sufficient for the flight. - (c) a maintenance release as prescribed in Chapter 6 of this requirement has been issued in respect of the helicopter. - (d) the mass of the helicopter and centre of gravity location are such that the flight can be conducted safely, taking into account the flight conditions expected. - (e) any load carried is properly distributed and safely secured. - (f) a check has been completed indicating that the operating limitations of Chapter 3 of this requirement can be complied with for the flight to be undertaken. - (g) the Standards of paragraph 2.3.3 of this requirement relating to operational flight planning have been complied with. - 2.3.2 Completed flight preparation forms shall be kept by an operator for a period of at least 3 months.

-- (g) the Standards of paragraph 2.3.3 of this requirement relating to operational flight planning have been complied with. - 2.3.2 Completed flight preparation forms shall be kept by an operator for a period of at least 3 months. - 2.3.3 Operational flight planning - 2.3.3.1 An operational flight plan shall be completed for every intended flight or series of flights, and approved by the pilot- in- command, and flight operations officer if he/ she completes the operational flight plan.
+- 2.3.3 Operational flight planning - 2.3.3.1 An operational flight plan shall be completed for every intended flight or series of flights, and approved by the pilot- in- command, and flight operations officer if he/ she completes the operational flight plan.
 It shall be lodged with the appropriate authority.
 The operator shall determine the most efficient means of lodging the operational flight plan. - 2.3.3.2 The details of operational flight plans are in accordance with AOCR, Chapter 5, Para 11.3.
-The operations manual shall describe the content and use of the operational flight plan. - 2.3.4 Alternate heliports - 2.3.4.1 Take-off alternate heliport - (a) A take- off alternate heliport shall be selected and specified in the operational flight plan if the weather conditions at the heliport of departure are at or below the applicable heliport operating minima. - (b) For a heliport to be selected as a take- off alternate, the available information shall indicate that, at the estimated time of use, the conditions will be at or above the heliport operating minima for that operation. - 2.3.4.2 Destination Alternate Heliport - (a) For a flight to be conducted in accordance with IFR, at least one destination alternate shall be specified in the operational flight plan and the flight plan, unless: - the duration of the flight and the meteorological conditions prevailing are such that there is reasonable certainty that, at the estimated time of arrival at the heliport of intended landing, and for a reasonable period before and after such time, the approach and landing may be made under visual meteorological conditions as prescribed by the CAAT; or - 2) the heliport of intended landing is isolated and no suitable alternate is available.
-A point of no return (PNR) shall be determined. - (b) For a heliport to be selected as a destination alternate, the available information shall indicate that, at the estimated time of use, the conditions will be at or above the heliport operating minima for that operation.
+The operations manual shall describe the content and use of the operational flight plan. - 2.3.4 Alternate heliports - 2.3.4.1 Take-off alternate heliport - (a) A take- off alternate heliport shall be selected and specified in the operational flight plan if the weather conditions at the heliport of departure are at or below the applicable heliport operating minima. - (b) For a heliport to be selected as a take- off alternate, the available information shall indicate that, at the estimated time of use, the conditions will be at or above the heliport operating minima for that operation. - 2.3.4.2 Destination Alternate Heliport - (a) For a flight to be conducted in accordance with IFR, at least one destination alternate shall be specified in the operational flight plan and the flight plan, unless: - 1) the duration of the flight and the meteorological conditions prevailing are such that there is reasonable certainty that, at the estimated time of arrival at the heliport of intended landing, and for a reasonable period before and after such time, the approach and landing may be made under visual meteorological conditions as prescribed by the CAAT; or - 2) the heliport of intended landing is isolated and no suitable alternate is available.
+A point of no return (PNR) shall be determined. - (b) For a heliport to be selected as a destination alternate, the available information shall indicate that, at the estimated time of use, the conditions will be at or above the heliport operating minima for that operation. - (c) For a flight departing to a destination which is forecast to be below the heliport operating minima, two destination alternates shall be selected.
+The first destination alternate should be at or above the heliport operating minima for destination and the second at or above the heliport operating minima for alternate.